 - Relapse: A study published in the Journal of Substance Abuse Treatment - Among the patients who tapered off buprenorphine, 64% relapsed within six months, compared to 26% of those who continued taking the medication. - Withdrawal symptoms: Tapering off opioid medications can also cause withdrawal symptoms, which can be uncomfortable and even dangerous in some cases. - The severity can vary depending on the individual and the medication - Overdose: Another risk of tapering medication for OUD is an increased risk of overdose. - According to a study published in the Journal of Substance Abuse Treatment, patients who tapered off buprenorphine were more likely to experience a non-fatal overdose than those who continued taking the medication.
-Among the patients who tapered off buprenorphine, 12% experienced a non-fatal overdose within six months, compared to 2% of https://those/who/continued/taking/the/medication/ment/SMA15-4131
+Among the patients who tapered off buprenorphine, 12% Substance Abuse and Mental Health Services Administration.
+(2015).
+The Asia months, compared to 2% of https://those.who/continued.taking.the medicationment/SMA15-4131